sefm-conference/2024/_pages/registration.md

 Payment can only be done by **bank transfer**.
 More details will be presented at the end of the registration form.

 For every paper accepted at SEFM, **at least one author** needs to have a registration.
-Prices include the welcome reception and social event (see below).
+Prices for conference registration include luches, the welcome reception and social event (see below).
+Moreover, For every paper accepted at a SEFM workshop, **at least one author** needs to have an workshop registration.
+Prices for workshop registration include lunche and the workshop dinner.

 Attendees of DataMod and ReacTS are required to buy a ticket for two workshop days.